nightscout/fda-presubmission/source/02-proposed-use.rst

 data from the receiver to a configured storage/data management service hosted on the internet.
 The android software is agnostic of the data management service, and can be configured to work with several different data management service providers.
-It also attempts to behave in the way that Dexcom expects all data management systems to behave.
-An open analysis of the source code listings and comparisons of behavior reveals that the behavior of the Dexcom receiver is unaffected when this system is in use.
+While Dexcom has not sanctioned or approved the data management functions performed by Nightscout, the software has been designed to behave in the way that Dexcom expects all data management systems to behave.
+The data management protocol was obtained through analysis of Dexcom's own data management software.
+An open analysis of the source code listings and comparisons of behavior reveals that the behavior of the Dexcom receiver is unaffected when this system is in use, and matches the intended behavior of Dexcom's own data management software.
 The use or non-use of Nightscout has no observable difference in the Dexcom equipment or system, either while Dexcom is in use or after.
 Eg, we believe that Nightscout has no effect on Dexcom's performance, quality, or safety.
+Dexcom became an FDA approved device in 2012 and the accuracy of the device is well tested by thousands of patients.
+Providing connectivity to manage communication of the Dexcom's readings makes no changes to the accuracy.
+Nightscout does not modify the blood glucose readings and thus maintains the original data quality.

 When Nightscout is in use, the community recommends that users maintain their normal therapy.
 Nightscout should not alter therapy